-Membrane keyboards employ a layer of rubber placed over a circuit board.
-Those circuits send the signal for each key registered.
+Membrane keyboards comprise of a layer of rubber placed over a circuit board.
+Those circuits then send the appropriate signal for each key registered.
 By contrast, mechanical keyboards use mechanical switches, producing a more organic experience.
-In practical terms, the these two types of gaming keyboard feel very different.
+In practical terms, these two types of gaming keyboards feel very different.
 Mechanical keyboards cost more and sound significantly louder, but they also offer significantly more satisfying tactile feedback.

-In addition to the standard alphabetic, numeric, and Fn keys, many keyboards come with more specialized keys that can save you time or otherwise enhance your gaming experience.
+In addition to the standard alphabet, numeric, and Fn keys, many keyboards come with more specialized keys that can save you time or otherwise enhance your gaming experience.
 Some of the most common are multimedia keys.
-They’re most useful for adjusting your volume and brightness settings without having to interrupt your game, but they’re also a great choice when you’re trying to navigate movies or TV.
+They’re most useful for adjusting your volume and brightness settings without having to interrupt your game, but they’re also a great choice when you’re trying to navigate movies or TV shows.

 Even more useful are macro keys.
 These predesignated keys aren’t typically assigned a specific purpose but are instead left to be programmed by the user.
-These are designed especially for people who game, because they feature the ability to assign some pretty complex functions to a single key click with ease.
-We recommend keyboards with macros for most gamers, but they’re especially useful for MMO players who have to sort through a wide variety of menus (and juggle a variety of power and item hotkeys) on a regular basis.
+These are designed specifically for people who game because they offer the ability to assign some pretty complex functions to a single key click with ease.
+We recommend keyboards with macros for most gamers, but they’re especially useful for MMO players who have to sort through a wide variety of menus and juggle a variety of power and item hotkeys on a regular basis.

 There are a lot of features that manufacturers use when trying to court potential customers, but there are arguably no features that matter as much as ergonomics.
 If you take your gaming seriously, an ergonomic design will help reduce the strain on your list and help you feel at your best during longer PC gaming sessions.

-And despite the presence of lighting in gaming circles, it can serve a practical purpose.
+And despite the particular presence of backlighting among gaming peripherals, it can also serve a practical purpose.
 While red LED backlighting won’t really help you with reading the keys in dark environments, white or blue backlighting features are common even among non-gaming computers because they provide better visibility in the dark.